DynamoDB on-demand capacity mode - Amazon DynamoDB

 The on-demand throughput rate is bounded by the table-level throughput quota which applies to all tables with the account.
 You can request an increase for this quota.
 For more information, see Throughput default quotas.

 Optionally, you can also configure maximum read or write (or both) throughput per second for individual on-demand tables and global secondary indexes.
 By configuring throughput, you can keep table-level usage and costs bounded, protect against inadvertent surge in consumed resources, and prevent excessive use for predictable cost management.
 Throughput requests that exceed the maximum table throughput are throttled.
 You can modify the table-specific maximum throughput at any time based on your application requirements.
-For more information, see Maximum throughput for on-demand tables.
+For more information, see DynamoDB maximum throughput for on-demand tables.

 To get started, create or update a table to use on-demand mode.
 For more information, see Basic operations on DynamoDB tables.